-Full NamePhone No(s)
+Full Name Phone No(s)

+And the Andrew Andrew

-Mailing Address (Include city, state, zip code)
+Mailing Address (Include de city, state, zip code)

 Amount of damages (if known) \$

-Describe WHERE, WHEN, and HOW the damages or injury occurred.
-Include names of all persons involved and any witnesses, including their addresses and telephone numbers.
+N, and HOW the damages or injury occurred.
+Include names of all persons esses, including their addresses and telephone numbers.

-Location of the Occurrence:
+Location of the Occurre ence:

-Date of Occurrence:Approximate Time:
+Date of Occurrence: Approximate Time:

-Description of the Occurrence:
+Description of the Occu ırrence:

-Describe the injury or damage you sustained and attach copies of all medical reports, bills, or estimates of repairs
+damage you sustained and attach copies of all medical reports, bills, or estimates of

+,

-All of the statements made on this form are true and correct to the best of my knowledge.
+All of the statements m nade on this form are true and correct to the best of my knowledge.

-DateSignature of Person Reporting
+Date Signature of Person Reporting

-Daytime Phone No
+Daytime Phone No.